ArshamGharib/Fibonacci_series/README.md

-`This one of my first codes and this is for my learning.`
+`This is one of my first codes and just for my learning.`

 **Create Fibonacci series in 2 ways**
 First is short but second is a little longer code